Health considerations when bottle-feeding

 milk for later use as a bottle-feeding.
 Refrigerated breastmilk should be used within

-24 hours after pumping.
-Frozen breastmilk is good for several months in the freezer.
+4 days after pumping.
+Frozen breastmilk is good for 6 to 12 months in the freezer.

 Offer cow's milk-based formula with iron as the first choice of formula if not breastfeeding.